federicomariamassari/udacity-rsend/projects/p4/p4-map-my-world.md

 ### Mapping Outcome

+Figures 5 and 6 show, respectively,

 When assessing the quality of the maps, an important factor to consider is that the robot's RGB-D camera is located at 10 cm from the ground.
-Hence, the 2D occupancy grid only registers the _legs_ of tall objects like tables and chairs, since at that height the robot can traverse such objects freely [Figure 5].
+Hence, the 2D occupancy grid only registers the legs of tall objects like tables and chairs, since at that height the robot can traverse such objects freely [Figure 5].
 The 3D view, instead,

 because even at long distances the robot is unable to collect data on high surfaces